-Trey Anastasio is back at his quarantine sessions with a rendition, “Till We Meet Again”.
+Trey Anastasio is back at his quarantine sessions with a rendition of “Till We Meet Again”.
 The Phish guitarist wrote the song back in 2018 when his childhood friend Chris Cottrell was dying of cancer, and has played at over a dozen solo acoustic shows.

 “Till We Meet Again” comes exactly two weeks since Trey’s last song from quarantine, “The Silver Light“.
 Given the Phish guitarist’s recent interview with Rolling Stone, as well as the release of the new Phish album Sigma Oasis, he probably deserved a break.